 The difference between the fair values, or the Incremental Fair Value, of the 700,000 ordinary shares and 800,000 restricted shares granted to the employee and his contingent right in Beijing Fire Fox was accounted for as share-based compensation.
 Because the terms of the issuance of the ordinary shares and restricted shares had been approved and were communicated to and agreed with the employee as of January 2, 2008, this was considered the grant date under US GAAP and, accordingly, the Incremental Fair Value was determined as of that date.
 The portion of the Incremental Fair Value related to the 700,000 ordinary shares, equal to \$1.8 million, was recognized as share-based compensation expense in product development expenses for the three months ended March 31, 2008.
-As result of the modification of the vesting terms of the 800,000 restricted shares in April 2008, the portion of the Incremental Fair Value related to those shares, equal to \$7.0 million, was determined as of that date and is accounted for as share-based compensation expense relating to the 800,000 restricted shares for the year ended December 31, 2008 was \$3.0 million and recognized in product development expenses.
+As result of the modification of the vesting terms of the 800,000 restricted shares in April 2008, the portion of the Incremental Fair Value related to those shares, equal to \$7.0 million, was determined as of that date and is accounted for as share-based compensation over the vesting period starting from the date of the modification, following the accelerated basis of attribution.
+Share based compensation expense relating to the 800,000 restricted shares for the year ended December 31, 2008 was \$3.0 million and recognized in product development expenses.
 The Incremental Fair Values were determined using the discounted cash flow method.